Are you planning a trip to Alaska in July? This is a beautiful time to visit the Final Frontier!

 Because summer in Alaska is the high season, expect high prices to go hand in hand with the crowds.

-If you want to avoid crowds and save money, visit Alaska in shoulder season.
+To avoid crowds and save money, visit Alaska in shoulder season.
 Alaska in May is one of the best times for Alaska vacations.

 Book Here: Juneau: Mendenhall Glacier Adventure Tour

-There Are a Ton of Events in Alaska in July
+There Are A Ton Of Events In Alaska In July

-Many cities have great Fourth of July events, but the best celebration is held in Seward, Alaska.
+Many cities have great Fourth of July events, but the best celebration is in Seward, Alaska.
 Watch a parade, shop from street vendors, and watch the fireworks over the water at midnight.

-In Fairbanks, they celebrate their history with Golden Days.
+Fairbanks celebrates their history with Golden Days.
 The festival features Alaska’s largest parade, a race of 8,000 rubber ducks in the Chena River, a fair, and more fun activities.

 Other July festivals in Alaska include the Girdwood Forest Fair, Copper River Salmon Jam in Cordova, and Bear Paw Festival in Eagle River.